UWMadison-CS534-Term-Project-F2018-CDH/GAN-MNIST/README.md

-# GAN-MNST
+# GAN-MNIST
-First GAN for project using the MNST digit library.
+First GAN for project using the MNIST digit library.